 live_loop :ambience do use_synth :hollow play chorus_ring.tick, amp: 0.15, attack: 1, sustain: 3, release: 0 sleep 3 end end

 Sound effects are filters you can run anything through.
 This includes changing echoes, pitches, frequencies, sample rates, and more.
-I don’t understand them all but understand a good amount.
+I don’t understand them all but understand a good amount of them.
 I went with two for the ambiance loop:

 gverb for a spacious and outdoorsy feel, and